cfech/spring-security/README.md

   - type: OpenID Connect
   - clientID: eazybankapi
   - turn on client authentication
-  - right now we are only test server to server communication so uncheck Standard Flow and Direct Access Grants, and check Service Account Roles (this will enable client credentials grant type)
+  - right now we are only testing server to server communication, there is no `Resource Owner` involved, so uncheck Standard Flow and Direct Access Grants, and check Service Account Roles (this will enable client credentials grant type)
   - cliendID: `eazybankapi`, clientSecret: can be found under the credentials tab of the client
 ## 119 Setting Up EazyBank Resource Server ##